Taxation of Employee Benefits: New Jersey

 - Because New Jersey allows only a limited exclusion for certain types of cafeteria plans, the value of cafeteria plan benefits is typically subject to state income tax withholding.
 The state income tax treatment of contributions to a qualified § 401(k) plan follows federal law.
 See Salary Deferrals to § 125 Cafeteria Plans and § 401(k) Plans.

-- Same-sex marriage is legal in New Jersey.
-Based on the US Supreme Court ruling in Obergefell v.
-Hodges, the value of health insurance benefits provided to an employee's same-sex spouse is not subject to state income tax withholding.
-New Jersey also recognizes civil unions and domestic partnerships, and the value of health insurance benefits provided to an employee's same-sex civil union partner or domestic partner is not taxable.
+- In New Jersey, same-sex marriage is legal and civil unions and domestic partnerships are recognized.
+The value of health insurance benefits provided to an employee's same-sex spouse or same-sex civil union partner or domestic partner is not taxable.
 See Same-Sex Couple Health Insurance Benefits.